sglahn/gradle-dockerfile-plugin/README.md

     dockerRepository = 'sglahn'
     // Path to the Dockerfile to use.
 Optional, default = ${projectDir}/Dockerfile dockerFile = 'src/main/docker/Dockerfile'
+    // Path or URL referring to the build context, default = ${project.projectDir.getAbsolutePath()}
+    buildContext = 'build-context'
     // Add a list of tags for an image.
 Optional, default = 'latest' tags = [version, 'latest', 'Hello']
     // Set metadata for an image.
 Optional, default = no label applied